 Am I Too Fat for Disneyland?

-I know that being overweight makes things awkward.
+I know that being a fat person can make things awkward.
 BUT, there is no reason to feel like you can’t go to Disneyland and REALLY enjoy it!
 As long as you’re pretty mobile, I don’t think you’re too fat for Disneyland, not at all!

 One of the BEST news is that being overweight won’t affect how much you need to save for Disneyland (unless you need to read a scooter or wheelchair).
 Be sure to get my trip calculator: